rl-msft/bdc-ubuntu-single-node-vm/bdc-ubuntu-single-node-vm.md

-Disclaimer this is TEST script, not tested thoroughly  and not meant for production
+<span style="color:red"> Disclaimer this is TEST script, not tested thoroughly  and not meant for production</span>

 **Instructions**